 Warm layers: Include a down jacket, preferably one that goes to your hips or longer, thermal underwear on the bottom and top, a fleece or sweater, warm socks, a neck warmer and a warm hat.

 Winter Boots: Bring one warm pair of winter boots.
 If you’re visiting Churchill in October and November, you won’t be walking around Churchill once dusk hits because of the risk of polar bears.
 I wore shoes to dinner every night since we we driven to restaurants – even if they were only a block away.
-I didn’t need my warm boots on the tundra buggy either.
+I didn’t need my warm boots on the Tundra Buggy either.
 It it’s bitterly cold and you spend a lot of time outside, then that’s a different story.

 Photography Gear: If you’re a serious photographer pack your telephoto lens and be sure to carry extra batteries.
 I took photos with both my Samsung phone and my Nikon Z6 with a 24-200 lens.
 I wish I’d had a bigger lens, but fortunately we got close enough to the polar bears that I got some great shots.